frangucc/thenodechronbook/stealth_mode.md

 | Explain or demonstrate how the book is going to work, give a taste of the types of project, action and how a reader should behave or what they will do throughout the book. |

 ---

+**TODO**
+* These should probably be 2 separate chapters!!!

+Tesla part which leads to => AtoD, AC, Current, Electricity Basics Politics show => greed, patent, investments, venture capital, protecting ideas

+**RANDOM NOTES**

+* We've illustrated some of the political history and higher level concepts of Tesla and Turing...
+But we need to ensure a cohesive, historical story is told.
+* We also need a clear breakout and transition into the technology they created with a clear technical description, references and QR codes out to each.
+  * Section QR Codes should be about: AC-DC Tutorial Example
+* Axioms for Tesla section should include: Voltage, Electromagnetism, Vibration (other?)